 Joanna Lin explained how she worked on her recent stylized hand-painted scene Cat’s Bakery made with diffuse maps only.
-The project is part of CGMA class Stylized 3D Asset Creation for Games led by Kevin Griffith.
+The project is part of a CGMA class.

 Hi!
 My name is Joanna Lin and I’m an environment artist from Seattle.
 I enjoy low-poly, hand-painted textured assets and I’m fairly new to the industry.
 My first industry job was at Topstitch Games making Trip Troupe for Mixer’s interactive feature and now I’m with AggroCrab Games working on their new game.

 I have always loved video games and drawing as a child but combining them was not something I even dreamt of until after finishing my undergrad.
 After enrolling into a local game art school in Seattle I found a particular passion for creating and directing the art for games.
 Video game art has the potential to take on another form.
 Its power to captivate and enthrall players and spectators with its interactions in the context of games gives it a special feeling that I want to always emulate in my work.